-Book and Special Edition orders will ship end of March 2019
+Book and Special Edition Prints will ship end of March 2019

 CHOOSE *NEW* SPECIAL EDITION OPTION: Choose from a selection of photographs to include an original archival print signed by the artist with your book purchase.